Fellini’s extravagant final film is a charming reminder of a lost giant and a lost style of moviemaking.

 The sight of Rossellini’s war trilogy remastered in HD will be cause alone for some to double dip.

-Federico Fellini’s hallucinatory Roma gets a pristine 2k transfer and a few meaty bonus features from the Criterion Collection.
+Fellini’s hallucinatory Roma gets a pristine 2k transfer and a few meaty bonus features from Criterion.

 Silverman discusses her current production and her relatively new foray into the world of musicals.

-Criterion’s 4K restoration of Fellini Satyricon reveals it to be the most simultaneously rapturous and claustrophobic film Fellini ever made.
+Criterion’s 4K restoration reveals the film to be the most simultaneously rapturous and claustrophobic film Federico Fellini ever made.